 Otherwise known as a gas safety record.
 You need to get a registered gas engineer to check all appliances and fittings in the property once per year.

-The engineer will give you a gas safety certificate and you need to provide a copy of this to your tenant.
+The engineer will give you a gas safety certificate and you need to provide a copy of this to your resident.

 You must provide a copy of your property’s EPC certificate at the beginning of each new tenancy.
 If you don’t have one then you need to contact a domestic energy assessor.
 They will perform an energy assessment survey and provide a certificate that grades your property’s energy efficiency from A (most efficient) to G (least efficient).
 This certificate lasts 10 years.
 To be able to rent out a property the EPC score must be an E, until 2025 when it must be a C.

 The How to Rent guide is an online government document providing advice to current and prospective tenants on the rental process in England and Wales.
-You have to provide each new tenant with a copy of the guide.
-If you don’t then they can successfully challenge any future eviction attempt.
+You have to provide each new resident with a copy of the guide.
+If you don’t, then they can successfully challenge any future eviction attempt.

 The items in this section aren’t required by law, but they’re still either important for you or useful for your new tenants.